 Image

-A quick scan on the topic of “college roommates” on Google yields a ton of different websites and blogs with topics ranging from top ten tip lists, to terrible roommate stories.
+A quick search of “college roommates” yields results mixed with topics ranging from top ten lists, to terrible roommate stories.
 It’s a topic of major concern, especially for incoming freshman nervous about who awaits them come move in day.
 However, a lot of the anxiety is relieved when a good roommate is found.
-While many hear about the horror stories, the reality is that most roommate relationships go pretty well because both parties involved want the same thing; peaceful co-habitation.
+While many hear about the horror stories, the reality is that most roommate relationships are successful.
+Both parties involved want the same thing; peaceful cohabitation.

 Knowns versus Unknowns